-OPD follows the BWC data classifications set forth in Minnesota Statute §13.825, and the written BWC policy incorporates the statutory language extensively.
-In our opinion, this section of the policy is compliant with respect to the applicable data classification requirements.
+OPD follows the BWC data classifications set forth in Minnesota Statute §13.825, and the written BWC policy incorporates the statutory language extensively; however, OPD's policy has not been updated to reflect the 2023 legislative changes pertaining to deadly force incidents discussed in the preceding section of this report.
+Prior to the issuance of this report, OPD submitted a revised BWC policy that added language to meet these requirements.

+In our opinion, OPD's revised BWC policy is compliant with respect to the applicable data classification requirements.